CPA and Attorney Referral

-BizHouston provides business consulting and connects you with licensed professionals for tax, accounting and legal matters.
-BizHouston does not provide CPA or legal services — we connect you with the right expert at the right time.
+BizHouston provides business consulting and connects you with the right CPA, immigration attorney, business attorney and relevant professionals for tax, legal and compliance matters.
+BizHouston is not a law or CPA firm — we connect you with the right expert at the right time, and the final assessment is made by a licensed professional.

 What's on this page?

-• Investors who have difficulty finding CPAs and attorneys when setting up in the U.S.
+• Investors who struggle to find CPAs and attorneys when setting up in the U.S.

 • Those seeking professionals with international client experience